eeditiones/e-editiones-website/pages/get-in-touch.md

 Please join the [slack workspace](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg).

-## Twitter und LinkedIn
+## Twitter and LinkedIn

 We will post news via our [Twitter account](https://twitter.com/EEditiones) and [LinkedIn](https://www.linkedin.com/groups/8979185/).
 If you would like to share something about a project or forthcoming events, please contact the board or mention @EEditiones so we can retweet.

-## Github
+## GitHub

-You can find the source code of the TEI Publisher and many examples on [Github](https://github.com/eeditiones).
+You can find the source code of the TEI Publisher and many examples on [GitHub](https://github.com/eeditiones).

-## Youtube
+## YouTube

-On Youtube you can find some recordings of meetings and workshops: [YouTube](https://www.youtube.com/channel/UCAPhSZdBwFRCEFWNNYOC4Ww)
+On YouTube you can find some recordings of meetings and workshops: [YouTube](https://www.youtube.com/channel/UCAPhSZdBwFRCEFWNNYOC4Ww)

 ## Zenodo